The Best Smoked Tri-tip

 There are a TON of amazing beef rubs out there, and honestly, this part is 100% your preference.

-I like to keep it simple and season the tri tip with a blend of Kosher salt, coarse black pepper, and garlic powder.
+I like to keep it simple and season with a blend of Kosher salt, coarse black pepper, and garlic powder.

-If I have extra time, I typically like to do this 30-45 minutes ahead which helps allow the seasoning to penetrate down into the meat and help tenderize the roast.
+If I have extra time, I typically like to do this 30-45 minutes ahead, which allows the seasoning to penetrate the meat and tenderize the roast.

 You can use any type of smoker you want as long as you get a consistent temperature of 225°F-250°F.